 I love that there are so many choices out there for women’s biker boots these days!

-There was a time when all I could find was clunky-looking ugly riding boots that I was never satisfied with.
-I was so glad when the manufacturers started making more boots with women in mind.
+There was a time when all I could find was clunky-looking ugly ladies motorbike boots that I was never satisfied with.
+I was so glad when the manufacturers started making more old school biker gear with women in mind.

-I like a short boot during the summer riding season to complement my summer biker clothing, and I love wearing these vented boots.
+I like short women’s motorcycle riding boots during the summer riding season to complement my summer biker clothing, and I love wearing these vented boots.
 They’re ideal for warm weather and built specifically for women’s feet.
 My feet don’t get too hot wearing these in the summer!

 Ladies Motorbike Gear – Hair Care

 I can’t even tell you how many things I tried to keep my long hair from getting knotted up when I rode.

 We’ve all seen those images of women riding with their long flowing hair behind them, but if you have long hair you know that that image is a load of BS!

 If you’ve ever ridden any distance with your hair flying behind, you’ve gotten off the bike with your hair in knots that took hours to untangle, not to mention the bugs that had taken up residence!
 I knew there must be a ladies biker gear solution for this.